CPNP-PC Exam Resources

 The content outline/test blueprint is your #1 tool to start your study.
 It describes all subject areas covered by the exam and questions per category.

 PNCB certification exams are comprehensive tests, so be sure to study all areas of the content outline.

 Tip!
 This exam tests your ability to apply knowledge and use critical thinking skills to determine one best answer among answer choices.

-The current content outline is based on our 2017-18 Job Task Analysis research.
-This routine, required research ensures that exam content accurately represents current pediatric primary care nurse practitioner practice in the U.S. Content for the updated exam has not changed considerably.
-You do not need to study differently, and there is no advantage to taking one content outline's exam over the other.
+The current content outline is based on our 2017-18 Job Task Analysis (JTA) research.
+This routine, required research ensures that exam content accurately represents current pediatric primary care nurse practitioner practice in the U.S. Content for the updated exam has not changed considerably, and you do not need to study differently.
+After the JTA, a passing point determination follows construction of new exam forms and establishes minimum passing scores using standard psychometric methods, such as Item Response Theory and Modified-Angoff scoring.
 See full details about the latest 2017-18 study in our executive summary of highlights and 2017-18 CPNP-PC Exam PowerPoint.

 We recommend you use ONE pediatric textbook that you are familiar with to review for the exam.
 This text should also focus on the subject areas covered by the exam content outline.

 Our primary care exam item writers and committee members have found the most current edition of the following references useful for their review.
 Additions or deletions to this list are a result of exam committee member input and anonymous faculty surveys.